 *In the process of adding... these are the first ones...*

 Over the last few years I've read so many books and articles that have helped me immeasurably, in opening up to awareness and understanding of my own experience on the topics of Narcissism and being Highly Sensitive and an Empath.
-These have in turn led me to mutually supportive communities and individuals who have been inspirational in the most beautiful ways, and also, fundamentally, to an experiential understanding 'beyond' the book reading. xx
+These have in turn led me to mutually supportive communities and individuals who have been inspirational in the most beautiful ways, and also, ultimately and fundamentally, to an experiential understanding 'beyond' the book reading. xx

 If you come across this page and would like to suggest any other books/resources on these topics that you've found helpful, or would like to make any related comments, please do, in the comments below, or email me :)

 These categories do intermingle...